bacalhau-project/bacalhau/docs/examples/data-engineering/csv-to-avro-or-parquet/index.md

 ## Running a Bacalhau Job

-To submit a job, we are going to either mount the script from a IPFS or from an URL.
+To submit a job, we are going to either mount the script from an IPFS or from an URL.

 ### Mounting the CSV File from IPFS